mark-wiemer/new-machine/other.md

 ## Other programs

-`winget install Git.Git vscodium voidtools.Everything snipaste devcom.luajit`
+`winget install Git.Git vscodium voidtools.Everything snipaste devcom.lua`

+- Lua is preferred over LuaJIT as performance is not a high priority but ease of setup is. `luajit chess.lua` doesn't work out-of-the-box as of this writing, but `lua chess.lua` does.